 How we accomplish this: by translating the NCCN Kidney Cancer Guidelines for Patients into additional languages and making the publication available online.

-Metric: We endeavor to add new translations yearly.
-A Simplified Chinese and German translation were recently completed.
+Metric: We endeavor to add new translations regularly.
+A Simplified Chinese, Spanish, Czech, and German translation were completed.

 Goal: Increasing our outreach to medical professionals globally

 How we accomplish this: by sponsoring at least two international medical symposia year.

 Metric: a meeting is held annually in the USA with another in a different European country each year.
 The meeting in the USA was held in Miami and a 2018 symposium will be held in the Chechen Republic.

 Our Nurse Advisory Board completed a review of We Have Kidney Cancer, our patient publication that has grown to more than 100 pages, and that is now distributed around the world.
 Our partnership with EmergingMed has resulted in the referral of patients to sites conducting clinical trials.
 Our Nurse Hotline answered hundreds of calls from patients.
 We made grants to the AUA Foundation and to the ASCO Conquer Cancer Foundation to support the work of young investigators.
 We also made a financial commitment to support projects associated with the Kidney Cancer SPOREs.
 In 2016, and our directors authorized Young Investigator Awards.

 Goal: Increasing our knowledge about kidney cancer through sponsorship of research projects

 How we accomplish this: by working collaboratively with the Kidney Cancer SPOREs, and the ASCO and AUA research foundations to fund the work of young investigators.